Lhokkeesh15/basic-mario/README.md

-made by cursor - developed using prompts
+made by cursor - written using prompts